Nationals vs. Cubs Player Props Betting Odds

-Oddsmakers have listed player props for Nico Hoerner, Jeimer Candelario and others when the Chicago Cubs visit the Washington Nationals at Nationals Park on Monday at 7:05 PM ET.
+You can find player prop bet odds for Nico Hoerner, Luis Garcia and others on the Chicago Cubs and Washington Nationals ahead of their matchup at 7:05 PM ET on Tuesday at Nationals Park.

 Bet on this matchup or its props with DraftKings!